Titan Series Trench Boxes and Steel Trench Shields

 2. Can Trench Boxes be stacked

 Absolutely.
 Trench boxes can be stacked in many different configurations to achieve the proper depth and coverage necessary for each project.
 Many trench boxes are designed to stack and have the built-in features to handle this type of application.

-What Size Trench Box is Right for My Job?
+3. What size Trench Box is right for me

 There are many sizes and wall thicknesses of trench boxes available depending on your job conditions, depth requirements, utility working with, and excavator size.
 Your trench box specialist at Kundel can help you determine the best product to match your job needs.
 As stated above, OSHA requires some form of shielding or shoring with any excavation of 5’ or greater in depth.
 The type of trench protection product you choose will also require you to determine if your needs are to simply shield (trench shield) or to stabilize the surrounding soil (trench shoring).
 Trench shielding is the most common type, and this is done buy excavating and inserting your trench box(s) while backfilling accordingly to prevent lateral shield movement.
 With Trench shoring you are installing in a manner that stabilizes the surrounding soil, this application is commonly done by driving down your shoring product while excavating inside.